Lunar mare: Pre-telescopic descriptions and observations

-During Warring States period in China, poems already referred to the dark marks near the dark side of the moon as the Moon rabbit, due to its shape.
+During the Warring States period in China, poems already referred to the dark marks near the dark side of the moon as the Moon rabbit, due to its shape.
 Many cultures also developed stories due to lunar pareidolia (perception of patterns in the moon), like the "Man in the Moon", a tradition of an apparent human face pattern in the Moon.

 During Ancient Greece, philosophers like Thales, Democritus and Anaximenes considered the Moon to be earth-like and rocky (containing no seas).
 Roman historian Pliny the Elder, uses the term mascula to refer to lunar maria, meaning "spottedness", believing that the Moon was covered in mud.
 Greco-Roman biographer Plutarch, writes about the Moon in his De facie in orbe Lunae (46–120 AD).
 Plutarch compares Caspia (Mare Crisium in modern terms) with the Caspian Sea of Earth, which might have contributed to the idea of maria (seas) on the Moon.
 However, Plutarch adhering to ancient Greek philosophy, explains the Moon spots by the difference between higher and lower terrains, and makes no reference to water.

 The first realistic drawings of the Moon are attributed to Renaissance painters Jan van Eyck and Leonardo da Vinci.
-The later, referred to the Moon features as "stains" (macchie).
+The latter referred to the Moon features as "stains" (macchie).

 The terminology of "maria" (seas) to refer to the Moon features appears in scientific writings in the 17th century.
 The first scientific drawing of the Moon was made by physicist William Gilbert in his De mundo nostro sublunari philosophia nova, from about 1600.
-He regretted the lack of drawings from antiquity that could have allowed to see if the Moon surface shifted over time.
-Gilbert names features of the moon using terminology based in seas and islands.
-However Gilbert work was not made public until 1654.
+He regretted the lack of drawings from antiquity that could have allowed him to see if the Moon surface had shifted over time.
+Gilbert named features of the moon using terminology based in seas and islands, but his work was not made public until 1654.

-In 1604, astronomer Johannes Kepler in his Dioptrice, refers to the bright and dark features of the moon as "maria" and "terrae", considering the presence of seas in the Moon.
+In 1604 astronomer Johannes Kepler, in his work Dioptrice, refers to the bright and dark features of the moon as "maria" and "terrae" to describe what appeared to be seas and land-masses on the surface of the Moon.
 The term was used in the name Mare Crisium and appears to have been used independently by astronomers like Thomas Harriot, Pierre Gassendi and Michael van Langren.